zardus/kuboid/README.md

 - `kubesanitize` - sanitizes any string into a form acceptable for a kubernetes entity name (such as a pod)
 - `monitor_experiment` - monitors an experiment, saving logs as pods complete.
 BROKEN.
 - `set_docer_secret` - sets the dockerhub credentials with which to pull images
+- `mount_nfs` - mounts the cluster's NFS share on the host filesystem

 ## Cluster Administration